saerx/access-toolkit/src/pages/planning.md

 All images on a webpage or online documents should contain image descriptions / alt text.
 An image description is a written caption that describes the essential information in an image, and can be read by screen readers.
 This should be used on websites and on social media posts.

-Large Text / Plain: If a website doesn’t meet web accessibility standards you can include a number of downloadable documents that are screen reader compatible and accessible to those with low vision or are visually impaired.
+Large Text: If a website doesn’t meet web accessibility standards you can include a number of downloadable documents that are screen reader compatible and accessible to those with low vision.
 This includes Large and Plain text versions.
-A large text is a document for low vision people in san serif size 18 font, minimum 1.5 spacing, using bold text, asterisks, or dashes to emphasise a section of text and should contain both upper and lower case letters.
+A large text is a document for low vision people in sans serif size 18 font, minimum 1.5 spacing, using bold text, asterisks, or dashes to emphasise a section of text and should contain both upper and lower case letters.

 #### Easy Read

-An easy read document is a document that is easier to understand, using short jargon free sentences, larger font and images/symbols.
-An easy read document should be in a san serif size 14 font, use recognisable images and be in PDF format that can be downloaded.
+An easy read document is a document that is easier to understand, using short jargon free sentences, larger font and images or symbols.
+An easy read document should be in a sans serif size 14 font, use recognisable images and be in PDF format that can be downloaded.
 Easy read documents are designed for people with intellectual and learning disabilities but are useful for people who find reading difficult, have memory issues, and English isn’t their first language.

 #### Audio Version